yulu/yulu.github.io/blog1/_posts/2016-02-01-android-crop-library.md

 {% endhighlight %}

 #### Step 2
-config the metadata by adding the script to `build.gradle` file under the library module
+Config the metadata by adding the script to `build.gradle` file under the library module

 {% highlight c %}
 ext {